luismjimenez/Amazon-Sales-Analysis-AB-Testing-Statistical-Inference-Customer-Lifetime-Value-LTV/README.md

 ## Key Findings & Business Insights
 *   **Discounts Drive Engagement:** Products with discounts over 50% statistically significantly increase customer engagement (proxied by rating count) by approximately 6.3%.
-*   **Ratings are Robust:** Neither discount level nor product price significantly impacts average product ratings, indicating that customer satisfaction is largely independent of these factors.
+*   **Ratings are stable:** Neither discount level nor product price significantly impacts average product ratings, indicating that customer satisfaction is largely independent of these factors.
 *   **LTV Concentration:** A small segment of customers (top 25%) accounts for a disproportionately large share (~81%) of the total Customer Lifetime Value, emphasizing the importance of high-value segments.
 *   **Category Performance:** Electronics and computer accessories consistently show the highest potential for LTV and customer engagement.